thaije/Natural-Computing/project/neat/readme.md

 # run code
 - To run the best model `python3 best_run.py genome_good.pkl` can be executed
-- run `python3 mario.py` starts a new training run that trains until the user stops it
+- run `python3 mario.py` starts a new training run that trains until the user stops it, the training progress will be logged.
+Models are saved when the maximum fitness has improved.
+Saved models can be continued to be trained by adding the filename when calling mario.py
+- parse_log.py can be run after training to visualize the training progress.

 # Levels